South Coast Iceland Travel Guide for Stunning Adventures

 Kirkjubæjarklaustur

-It’s only about 0.7km/0.43 miles between the waterfall Stjórnarfoss and Kirkjugólf and you have a parking lot in between them.
+It’s only about 0.7km/0.43 miles between the waterfall Stjórnarfoss and Kirkjugólf and you have a parking lot between them.

 Vatnajökull National Park